acairns/acairns.co.uk/_posts/recognising-value-objects-or-dtos.md

 Is `TransferMoney` a DTO?
 Yes!

-We can tell from the name of the class.
-When the object is transported, it'll encapsulate all the data required to perform the behaviour.
+We can actually tell this is a Command from the name of the class.
+Aditionally, we see above the object encapsulates all the data required to perform the behaviour and that it transports the data as it's passed into a `$commandBus`.

-Noice - as Kai would say!

 ### Events

-What about an event?
+What about events?

 These objects are named in the past-tense and describe an immutable fact which has happened within a system: